rebel7580/MQTT-Plug-in-For-HomeVisionXL/README.md

+See this Project's [Wiki page](https://github.com/rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/wiki/ESP8266-Wemo-and-HomeVisionXL-Plug-in) for more details.

 # Overview

 The MQTT Client Plug-in provides an client interface to MQTT for HomeVision.
 The MQTT interface has two distinct areas: